-3. Assignee (a) represents and warrants that it is legally authorized to enter into this Assignment and Acceptance; (b) confirms that it has received copies of the Loan Agreement and such other Transaction Documents and information as it has deemed appropriate to make its own credit analysis and decision to enter into this Assignment and Acceptance; (c) agrees that it shall, independently and without reliance upon Assignor and based on such documents and information as it shall deem appropriate at the time, continue to make its own credit decisions in taking or not taking action under the Transaction Documents; (d) confirms that it is an Eligible Assignee; (e) appoints and authorizes Agent to take such action as agent on its behalf and to exercise such powers under the Loan Agreement as are delegated to Agent by the terms thereof, together with such powers as are incidental thereto; (f) agrees that it will observe and perform all obligations that are required to be performed by it as a "Lender" under the Transaction Documents; (g) represents and warrants that the assignment evidenced hereby will not result in a non-exempt "prohibited transaction" under Section 406 of ERISA and (h) agrees that it will not sell or otherwise dispose of the Assigned Interest or any portion thereof, or grant any participation therein, in a manner which, or take any action in connection therewith which, would violate the terms of any of the Transaction Documents.
+3. Assignee (a) represents and warrants that it is legally authorized to enter into this Assignment and Acceptance; (b) confirms that it has ceived copies of the Loan Agreement and such other Transaction Documents and information as it has deemed appropriate to make its own credit analysis decision to enter into this Assignment and Acceptance; (c) agrees that it shall, independently and without reliance upon Assignor and based on such comments and information as it shall deem appropriate at the time, continue to make its own credit decisions in taking or not taking action under the ansaction Documents; (d) confirms that it is an Eligible Assignee; (e) appoints and authorizes Agent to take such action as agent on its behalf and to ercise such powers under the Loan Agreement as are delegated to Agent by the terms thereof, together with such powers as are incidental thereto; (f) agrees at it will observe and perform all obligations that are required to be performed by it as a "Lender" under the Transaction Documents; (g) represents and arrants that the assignment evidenced hereby will not result in a non-exempt "prohibited transaction" under Section 406 of ERISA and (h) agrees that it will be confidential all information with respect to Borrower furnished to it by Borrower or the Assignor to the extent provided in the Loan Agreement assignee acknowledges and agrees that it will not sell or otherwise dispose of the Assigned Interest or any portion thereof, or grant any participation therein a manner which, or take any action in connection therewith which, would violate the terms of any of the Transaction Documents.
 4. This Agreement shall be governed by the laws of the State of Georgia.
-If any provision is found to be invalid under Applicable Law, it shall be ineffective only to the extent of such invalidity and the remaining provisions of this Agreement shall remain in full force and effect.

-5. Each notice or other communication hereunder shall be in writing, shall be sent by messenger, by telecopy or facsimile transmission, or by first-class mail, shall be deemed given when sent and shall be sent as follows:

-(a) If to Assignee, to the following address (or to such other address as Assignee may designate from time to time):

-(b) If to Assignor, to the following address (or to such other address as Assignor may designate from time to time):

-Payments hereunder shall be made by wire transfer of immediately available Dollars as follows:

-If to Assignee, to the following account (or to such other account as Assignee may designate from time to time):
+If any provision is found to be invalid under Applicable Law, it shall ineffective only to the extent of such invalidity and the remaining provisions of this Agreement shall remain in full force and effect.
+5. Each notice or other communication hereunder shall be in writing, shall be sent by messenger, by telecopy or facsimile transmission, or by st-class mail, shall be deemed given when sent and shall be sent as follows: (a) If to Assignee, to the following address (or to such other address as Assignee may designate from time to time): (b) If to Assignor, to the following address (or to such other address as Assignor may designate from time to time): Decreases because the shall be used a base in a transfer of immediately contibile Dellaws on faller or Payments hereunder shall be made by wire transfer of immediately available Dollars as follows: If to Assignee, to the following account (or to such other account as Assignee may designate from time to time): ABA No Account No Reference: If to Assignor, to the following account (or to such other account as Assignor may designate from time to time): ABA No Account NoReference:

-ABA No.Account No.Reference:

-If to Assignor, to the following account (or to such other account as Assignor may designate from time to time):

-ABA No Account No Reference:

-A-2

-IN WITNESS WHEREOF, this Assignment and Acceptance is executed as of .
+IN WITNESS WHEREOF, this Assignment and Accept cance is executed as of

-("As signee")
+("Assignee")

+By Title:

+("Assignor")

+By Title:

+ENTED TO, ACCEPTED AND AGREED, THE DATE SET FORTH ABOVE:

+AGEN VT:

+STAT E BANK AND TRUST COMPANY, as Agent

+Ву

+Name: Title:

+NOWLEDGED AND AGREED, F THE DATE SET FORTH ABOVE:

+BORE ROWER:

+KCAI FUNDING I, LLC

 By

-• Title:

-("As signor")

-By

-Title:

-CONSENTED TO, ACCEPTED AND AGREED, AS OF THE DATE SET FORTH ABOVE:

-AGENT:

-STATE BANK AND TRUST COMPANY, as Agent

-By

-Name:

-Title:

-ACKNOWLEDGED AND AGREED, AS OF THE DATE SET FORTH ABOVE:

-BORROWER:

-KCAP FUNDING I, LLC

-By

 Name: Title:

 A-3

-EXHIBIT B to
+EXHIBIT B to Loan and Security Agreement